vincentorback/WebP-images-with-htaccess/README.md

 #### Other soultions
-This is the javascript solution.
-A far more easier solution is to a use the .htaccess file.
-Read more [here](https://github.com/vincentorback/WebP-images-with-htaccess).
+This is the .htaccess solution.
+Another way is to use javascript and Modernizr.
+Read more [here](https://github.com/vincentorback/WebP-Images-with-modernizr).